 This is a song about racial harmony, using piano keys as a metaphor.
 The black keys on a piano are ebony, and the white ones are ivory - the song asks why we all can't lie together in perfect harmony like the keys. (thanks, Jeremy - Seattle, WA)

-This was a huge hit in the US, staying at #1 for 7 weeks.
+This was a huge hit in the US, staying at #1 for seven weeks.
 Listeners quickly tired of the song, however, and it got very little radio play after it dropped off the charts.
-In the following years, the song was often mocked as superficial and trite, and a stark contrast to the many McCartney and Wonder songs that have stood the test of time.
+In the following years, the song was often mocked as superficial and maudlin, a stark contrast to the many McCartney and Wonder songs that have stood the test of time.
 In 2004, Blender magazine ranked this #10 on their list of the worst songs of all time.

 In 1982, Saturday Night Live did a skit mocking this song where Joe Piscopo (playing Frank Sinatra) sings it with alternate lyrics along with Eddie Murphy portraying Wonder.
 Sample lyric: "You are black and I am white, you are blind as a bat and I have sight."